Build Your Own Redis with C/C++ PDF·EPUB·Paperback

 Two things to note:

-1. The read() syscall just returns whatever data is available in the kernel, or blocks if there is none.
-It’s the application that is responsible for handling insufficient data.
-The read_full() function read from the kernel until it got exactly n bytes.
+syscall just returns whatever data is available in the kernel, or blocks if there is none.
+It’s up to the application to handle insufficient data.
+Theread_full()

 const size_t k_max_msg = 4096;